memayukh/Active_Learning/README.md

 This folder contains a single ipynb notebook containing the code that was used to carry out the experiments for the four different datasets.

 # Datasets:
 This folder contains the datasets used for the experiments.
-All the datasets are used from the KEEL data repository.
+All the datasets have been fetched from the KEEL data repository.